 - Billing Volume for Common Services and Medications – Medicare fraud scams often involve a high volume of repeated billings for similar services; and, as a result, this has become a red flag for federal health care fraud investigations.
 Since addiction clinics often bill Medicare and the other federal health care benefit programs for the same services and medications for multiple patients, this means that they often face close scrutiny from federal authorities.

 - Unlawful Payments to Marketers – Payments to marketers can also be red flags for federal investigators.
 While there are absolutely legitimate and lawful marketing options available (and addiction clinics must market their businesses in order to be successful), percentage-based relationships and contracts with marketing groups known to unlawfully sell lists of program beneficiaries can raise potentially-serious Anti-Kickback Statute implications.

 - Unlawful Payments to Medical Directors – Percentage-based relationships with medical directors and other doctors can create exposure for addiction clinics as well.
 Similar to contracts with marketers, while medical directorships can be completely legitimate, if structured incorrectly they can also trigger substantial fines and other penalties.

 Consult with the Federal Health Care Compliance Lawyers at Oberheiden, P.C.

 If you would like to discuss your addiction clinic’s compliance needs with a member of our firm, we encourage you to contact us for a complimentary initial consultation.
-To arrange a time to speak with one of our highly-experienced federal health care lawyers in confidence, please call 888-519-4897 or inquire online today.
-Headquartered in Houston, Texas, our firm represents addiction clinics and other health care providers nationwide
+To arrange a time to speak with one of our highly-experienced federal health care lawyers in confidence, please call (214) 692-2171 or inquire online today.
+Our firm represents addiction clinics and other health care providers nationwide